Heikki Seppä: Career

 Replicas of Seppä's sculpture "The Search" are given to awardees of the Eliot Society's "Search Award" at Washington University.

 Personal life

 For much of his childhood, Seppä lived in a children's home until leaving at age 14 to attend the Goldsmith's School.
-His first wife emigrated with him from Finland and they stayed together until her passing in 1993.
+His first wife emigrated with him from Finland and they stayed together until her death in 1993.
 In 1998, he moved to Bainbridge Island, Washington and married metalsmith Laurie A. Lyall.
 He died at his Bainbridge home at age 83.